Copywriting & Journalism (and pictures of typewriters)

 As a freelance journalist of some years, I've managed to cover quite a bit of territory.
 I've written about a whole town going mad in France, the benefits of cognitive enhancing drugs, corporate espionage in the City of London, how I nearly died from anaphylactic shock, whether having a trial with Colchester United aged 34 could elevate me to professional footballer status (it couldn't) and whether writing out pages of The Great Gatsby could make me a better writer (it could).

-For years I went up and down the UK reviewing estate agencies for a monthly column (more fun than it sounds) and also wrote a long-standing weekly column for Unibet to see if I could become a professional poker player (less fun than it sounds).
+For years I went up and down the UK reviewing estate agencies for a monthly column (more fun than it sounds) and also wrote long-standing weekly columns for Unibet and Nordic Bet, to see if I could become a professional poker player (about as fun as it sounds).

 I've written travel articles on St. Petersburg, Seoul, Singapore and Slovakia (and, refreshingly, some places not beginning with S), a bunch of knockabout, humorous features for various men's lifestyle magazines and was the North London Section Editor for Square Meal.